 By submitting a subtitling file, content creators can boost their videos' SEO and increase audience engagement.
 YouTuber Leron Amin explains in further detail the impact subtitles can have: “Adding captions to my YouTube video added an additional 1,046 words and 393 indexable search terms.
 Best of all, my target keyword density increased by 68 terms.”

 YouTube recently started allowing multiple audio tracks on a video, which means an audio description can be added for blind viewers.
-So like subtitling, the audio description transcript could be used to improve the video's SEO metrics through indexed keywording.
+So, like subtitling, the audio description transcript could be used to improve the video's SEO metrics through indexed keywording.

 Content creators on video-sharing platforms generate revenue primarily through ad breaks.
 If visually impaired users have audio description activated on their accounts, it only makes sense to have commercials made accessible to their needs.
 Providing an audio description is also a simple method for advertisers to target the low-vision consumer market more effectively.

 From a legal standpoint, media service providers are now obliged to follow Web Accessibility Initiative (WAI) and EU standards.
 Bloggers should also be inclined to make their sites as accessible as possible.
 It is going to be a huge task trying to shrink the accessibility black hole and meet consumer needs online, which is why hassle-free and speedy solutions like Frazier will play such a vital role.
-And those up to the challenge are the superheroes we need in a fairer, barrier-free world.
+And those up to the challenge are the superheroes we require in a fairer, barrier-free world.